 The notice clearly warns you that you’re about to edit your .htaccess file.
-This is a sensitive file and you should take care before making any changes.
+This is a sensitive file, and you should take care before making any changes.

-The best thing is that Rank Math automatically takes backup of your .htacess before you modify it to prevent issues.
+The best thing is that Rank Math automatically takes a backup of your .htacess before you modify it to prevent issues.

 If you want to edit the .htacess file, click the checkbox below the text.
-The text area below will become active, and you can then edit your .htacess file.
+The text area below will become active, and you can edit your .htacess file.